George F. Ogilvie III

 - J.D., University of the Pacific McGeorge School of Law, 1988

 - B.A., Philosophy, University of California, Los Angeles, 1985

-Mr. Ogilvie’s construction work primarily involves public works projects and large private commercial projects, including contractor-owner disputes, general contractor-subcontractor disputes, and construction defects, as well as licensing, bonding and lien issues.
-He was lead counsel for the general contractor in the 1.1 billion dollar litigation involving the construction of Project CityCenter.
-He was also lead counsel for the general contractor in the litigation involving the 500 million dollar Planet Hollywood Towers project.
-He was also lead counsel for the general contractor in the litigation involving the River Mountains Water Treatment Facility and the litigation involving the Raw Water Pumping System Expansion at Lake Mead (the “Second Straw”).
+George’s construction law and litigation experience primarily involves public works projects and large private commercial projects, including contractor-owner disputes, general contractor-subcontractor disputes, and construction defects.
+George has handled many highly publicized legal issues relating to the prominent business activities that have transformed the Las Vegas landscape.
+For example, George was lead counsel for the general contractor in the $1 billion litigation involving the construction of Project CityCenter, lead counsel for the general contractor in the litigation involving the $500 million Planet Hollywood Towers project, and lead counsel for the general contractor in the litigation involving the River Mountains Water Treatment Facility and the Raw Water Pumping System Expansion at Lake Mead.